alvxrog/alvxrog/README.md

-Ing.
-Informática @ UMU

-"Winning is one thing, but out of losing I always learned more"
+Winning is one thing, but out of losing I always learnt more